 Where the mining code of the Railways Clauses Consolidation Act 1845 as originally enacted1 or the mining code of the Acquisition of Land Act 19812 applies, if it appears to the railway or other authority that the working of mines3 or minerals4 to which the notice of intention to work5 relates is likely to damage the railway or other works, and if the authority is willing to make compensation for such mines and minerals to the mine owner, then the mine owner must not work them6.
-For the purposes of service of a counter-notice, the mine owner is the
+For the purposes of service of a counter-notice, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.